-tempting.
+This has been an essay about contradictory concepts, concepts which generate dialetheias.
+Assuming there to be such things, two further claims are tempting.
 1: Dialetheias are merely in our concepts; there are no such things as contradictions in re.
 2: Dialetheias may always be removed by revising our concepts.
-3: Even if this is not the case, if they can be, they should be, ceteris paribus.
-We have seen that there are ways in which one may resist all of these suggestions.
-I think that Hegel would have been delighted; but that is another matter.48
+We have seen that there are grounds for resisting both of these suggestions.
+I think that Hegel would have been delighted; but that is another matter.25